2020-2021 Specific Questions

 Who is eligible to attend the school?

 All children living in Delaware are eligible to attend Sussex Montessori School.
 There is no entrance exam and no specific requirements students must meet to be granted entry.
-SMS will provide supports for children who are identified as English Learners (ELs) as well as those with special needs, and will work with parents, special educators and advocates to ensure Individualized Education Programs (IEPs) are implemented with fidelity and all children are given the support they need to find success.
+SMS provides supports for children who are identified as English Learners (ELs) as well as those with special needs, and works with parents, special educators and advocates to ensure Individualized Education Programs (IEPs) are implemented with fidelity and all children are given the support they need to find success.

 What are the requirements to become a teacher at Sussex Montessori School?

-Each SMS classroom will be staffed by one full-time Delaware and Montessori-certified teacher and one part-time permitted paraprofessional.
-It is expected that training and certification in Montessori education will be provided through a partnership with the University of Delaware and the National Center for Montessori in the Public Sector starting in the summer prior to the school opening.
+Each SMS classroom is staffed by one full-time Delaware and Montessori-certified teacher and one part-time Assistant Teacher who is a permitted paraprofessional.
+Training and certification in Montessori education is provided through a partnership with the University of Delaware and the National Center for Montessori in the Public Sector.
 Teachers already certified in Montessori education are strongly encouraged to apply.
-There will also be a hiring preference for teachers with dual certification in special education and/or certification as a Teacher of English Learners.
+There is also be a hiring preference for teachers with dual certification in special education and/or certification as a Teacher of English Learners.

 What happens after 6th grade, where do students enroll?

 Currently, SMS is not chartered to work with children beyond 6th grade.
-7th grade options include the surrounding traditional public schools, Sussex Academy (public charter) and independent schools.
-When SMS is successfully operating a K-6 school, the board may consider applying for a charter modification to expand its grade configuration to serve children in grades 7 and 8.
+7th grade options include the surrounding traditional and charter public schools and independent schools.
+Once SMS is successfully operating a K-6 school, the board may consider applying for a charter modification to expand its grade configuration to serve children in grades 7 and 8.

 Will there be related arts and foreign language classes?

-SMS will employ related arts teachers (art, music, PE, etc.) and these subjects will be integrated into the daily classroom experience for all students.
+The arts and physical education will be integrated into the daily classroom experience for all students.
 Locating in a multi-lingual community will give SMS the opportunity to hire professionals and partner with community organizations to ensure children are given the opportunity to gain language proficiency beyond their native languages.